10 Ramayana Places In Sri Lanka You Can Visit

-Mannar is an island in northwestern part of Sri Lanka and one can visit the Adam’s Bridge or Rama Sethu in Talaimannar which is also one of the essential part of Ramayana.
+Mannar is an island in the northwestern part of Sri Lanka and one can visit Adam’s Bridge or Rama Sethu in Talaimannar which is also one of the essential parts of Ramayana.
 Ram Sethu is a legendary bridge built by Rama with the help of his army to reach Lanka.

 5. Pushpaka Vimana

-King Ravana bring Sita Devi in a Pushpak Vimana which is widely known in Sri Lanka as the “Dandu Monara Yanthranaya,” or Large Peacock Machine in Sinhala, This is also called Gavagala.
+King Ravana brings Sita Devi in a Pushpak Vimana which is widely known in Sri Lanka as the “Dandu Monara Yanthranaya,” or Large Peacock Machine in Sinhala, This is also called Gavagala.

 6. Sanjeevani Mountain Dolukanda

 Dolukanda is another famous place in Sri Lanka with a strong link to Ramayana.
 According to legend, Lord Hanuman was asked by Rama to fetch herbs to save Lakshman who was wounded during the war, and Hanuman unable to identify the herb and brought the whole Sanjeevani Mountain. while flying the mountain fell on five places in Lanka named as Dolukanda, Rumassala, Ritigala, Thalladi, and Kachchativu.

 Lord Hanuman is often called Anjaneyar by Tamils, as his mother’s name is Anjan.
 On the hills of Ramboda Lord Hanuman is built where Lord Hanuman is believed to have searched for Sita.
 The place is also known for Ramboda Falls, there is also a lake nearby known as ‘Sita Tear Pond‘ it was said that Sita Devi tear fell here.

 8. Ravana Temple & Caves